allenai/allennlp-guide/chapters/part1/training-and-prediction.md

 ## Making predictions

 Now, let's put all the pieces together and make predictions for some unseen data.
-In the code snippet below, you are first training your model using the same configuration as the one we used in the previous section, then wrapping the model with a `SentenceClassifierPredictor` to make predictions for new instances.
+In the code snippet below, you are first training your model as we did above, then wrapping the model with a `SentenceClassifierPredictor` to make predictions for new instances.
 Because the returned result (`output['probs']`) is just an array of probabilities for class labels, we use `vocab.get_token_from_index()` to convert a label ID back to its label string.

-<codeblock source="part1/training-and-prediction/prediction" setup="part1/setup"></codeblock>
+<codeblock source="part1/training-and-prediction/prediction_source" setup="part1/training-and-prediction/prediction_setup"></codeblock>

 When you run the code above, you should get results similar to: